ulovecode/gdcache/README.md

 ## How to use

 When querying a single entity, query through the entity's id and fill it into the entity.
 When getting multiple entities, you can use any sql query and finally fill it into the entity.
-Both methods must be introduced into the body's fat needle.
+Both methods must be introduced into the body's pointer.
 ```go
 func TestNewGormCache(t *testing.T) {